from £3 a month (based on income)

 📍 Visit: 120-126 Buckingham St, Newcastle upon Tyne NE4 5QR

-We help with: Food parcels, evictions, housing disrepair, bailiffs, deposit disputes
+We support with: Food parcels, evictions, housing disrepair, bailiffs, deposit disputes

 Response time: A member will contact you within 48 hours